allenai/natural-instructions/tasks/README.md

 `task170_hotpotqa_answer_generation.json` | Given a set of context and supporting facts, answer the question asked based on them. | Answer Generation
 `task191_hotpotqa_question_generation.json` | Given a set of context, supporting facts and an answer, generate the question asked based on them. | Question Generation
 `task192_hotpotqa_sentence_generation.json` | Given a context paragraph, question and corresponding answer, generate the supporting facts that helps in answering question. | Sentence Generation
+`task213_rocstories_correct_ending_classification.json` | Given the title and first four sentences of a five sentence story, choose the correct story ending | Classification
+`task214_rocstories_incorrect_ending_classification.json` | Given the title and first four sentences of a five sentence story, choose the incorrect story ending | Classification
+`task215_rocstories_incorrect_answer_generation.json` | Given the title and first four sentences of a five sentence story, write an incorrect story ending | Answer Generation
+`task216_rocstories_correct_answer_generation.json` | Given the title and first four sentences of a five sentence story, write a correct story ending | Answer Generation
+`task217_rocstories_ordering_answer_generation.json` | Given a five sentence story in jumbled order and the title, put the story in the correct order | Answer Generation
+`task218_rocstories_swap_order_answer_generation.json` | Given a five sentence story and the title, determine which two sentences must be swapped so that the story makes complete sense | Answer Generation
+`task219_rocstories_title_answer_generation.json` | Given a five sentence story, generate an appropriate title for the story | Answer Generation
+`task220_rocstories_title_classification.json` | Given a five sentence story, choose an appropriate title for the story from the options given | Classification